 Our global social approach and execution have also paid dividends in earned brand conversation.
 In 2019, Gordon’s global conversation was declining YoY (-54%) despite a growing gin category (+35%).
 Since our strategy implementation, earned mentions for Gordon’s globally are now growing faster than the category (198% v 98%).

-A centralized ICE cloud analytics platform has now been developed to open access to the data and insight to a broader audience, and to streamline the reporting process.
-Twenty brands across 11 European markets have been evaluated through ICE so far with more being added to the platform every quarter.
+A centralized ICE cloud analytics solution has now been developed to open access to the data and insight to a broader audience, and to streamline the reporting process.
+Twenty seven brands across 12 European markets have been evaluated through ICE so far with more being added every quarter.

-The ICE program won x3 AMEC Awards in 2019 – the leading awards for the media measurement industry.
+The ICE program has won x3 AMEC Awards – the leading awards for the media measurement industry.

 GOLD – Best Use of a Measurement Framework